LexiLabs-App/basic-ads/README.md

 A [full walkthrough](https://medium.com/@robert.jamison/composable-ads-f8795924aa0d) is available on Medium, and there's also [an easy-start template](https://github.com/LexiLabs-App/Example-Basic-Ads).

+In case you need it, here's the [Basic-Ads API Documentation](https://ads.basic.lexilabs.app)

 ## Preparation
 For **Android**, complete the steps in AdMob's instructions: